david-lively/element_cs/README.md

 Duh.

 This approach would likely give a cleaner result than the implementation in this repository.
 Each intersection would be calculated using integer addition rather than floating point, where small errors can accumulate over many steps.
-No tricky diagonal intersections tests would be necessary after the first samples.
+No tricky diagonal intersections tests would be necessary after initializing `di`.
 This would remove a ton of complexity from the traversal code, as well as potentially simplifying the sample interpolation code.

 Queue "If I could turn back time..." by Cher.
 Given another 3 hours to work on this, I'd definitely follow this approach, or at least throw a test together and see how well it works, or what unexpected challenges it would present.